 If you are in the market for a new home, but currently own an investment property, you might wonder how it will affect your ability to qualify for a mortgage.
 Lenders will not hold owning another property against you.
-However, If you are still paying a mortgage loan on the investment property, the lender will take extra precautions to ensure you can afford the new mortgage.
-Requirements you must meet to finance the purchase of multiple homes are stricter than those for purchasing just one property.
+However, if you are still paying a mortgage loan on the investment property, the lender will take extra precautions to ensure you can afford the new mortgage.
+That means a lender may require a higher down payment, cash reserves and better credit than non-investment homeowners.

 Classifying a Home